apostrophecms/docs/docs/reference/modules/piece-page-type.md

 This module cooperates with the 'piece-type' module to expose two specialized views.
 The [index page](https://v3.docs.apostrophecms.org/reference/glossary.html#index-page) displays all pieces of a particular `piece-type` in a paginated, filterable manner.
 The [show page](https://v3.docs.apostrophecms.org/reference/glossary.html#show-page) is for presenting individual pieces.
 These features are added to those exposed by the  ['@apostrophecms/page'](/reference/modules/page.md) module.

-Once an editor adds a page of this type to the site via user interface, it becomes possible to view a listing of pieces by visiting that page's URL, and to view individual pieces of the relevant type by adding the slug of any piece to the page's URL, like this: `/slug/of/page/slug-of-piece`
+Once an editor adds a page of this type to the site via the user interface, it becomes possible to view a listing of pieces by visiting that page's URL, and to view individual pieces of the relevant type by adding the slug of any piece to the page's URL, like this: `/slug/of/page/slug-of-piece`

 This default behavior can be customized as described below.